-Cambi’s Chief Executive Officer, Per Lilleboe, welcomes Sydney Water’s decision to install a thermal hydrolysis system at St Marys: “Sydney Water is a leading water utility in Australia and we take pride in the project.
-We will do our outmost to honour the confidence we have been shown and ensure that Sydney Water remains a lighthouse within biosolids treatment and handling.”
+Cambi’s Chief Executive Officer, Per Lillebø, welcomes Sydney Water’s decision to install a thermal hydrolysis system at St Marys: "Sydney Water is a leading water utility in Australia, and we take pride in the project.
+We will do our utmost to honour the confidence we have been shown and ensure that Sydney Water remains a lighthouse within biosolids treatment and handling."

-St Marys is the largest inland Water Recycling Plant (WRP) operated by Sydney Water, treating a current average dry weather flow (ADWF) of 38.1 million litres/day (ML/d).
-Quakers Hill WRP is located 10 km to the east of the St Marys plant and is a large inland treatment plant, currently treating approximately 33 ML/d of sewage.
-The CambiTHP® B6-3 system will process up to 46 metric ton dry solids a day and is part of Sydney Water’s commitment to greenhouse gas abatement.
+St Marys is the largest inland Water Recycling Plant (WRP) operated by Sydney Water, treating a current average dry weather flow (ADWF) of 38.1 million litres/day (MLD).
+Quakers Hill WRP has located 10 km to the east of the St Marys plant and is a large inland treatment plant, currently treating approximately 33 MLD of sewage.
+The CambiTHP B6-3 system will process up to 46 metric ton dry solids a day and is part of Sydney Water’s commitment to greenhouse gas abatement.

 About Sydney Water

 From the Blue Mountains in the far west to the coastal environments of the east, and for national parks and fast-growing urban areas in between, Sydney Water is the provider of water and wastewater services for five million people.
-Its huge service area and growing customer demand means that it must invest around A$600m in capital delivery projects every year.
+Its huge service area and growing customer demand mean investing around A$600m in capital delivery projects every year.

 02 8849 5151

-Cambi is the world leading provider of thermal hydrolysis technologies for conversion of biodegradable material to renewable energy and bio-fertiliser products.
+Cambi is the world-leading provider of thermal hydrolysis technologies to convert biodegradable material to renewable energy and bio-fertiliser products.